snarfed/arroba/README.md

 * `BLOB_REFETCH_TYPES`, comma-separated list of MIME types (without subtypes, ie the part after `/`) to refetch blobs for.
 Defaults to `image`.
 * `MEMCACHE_SEQUENCE_BATCH`, integer, size of batch of sequence numbers to allocate from `AtpSequence` into memcache.
 Defaults to 1000.
 * `MEMCACHE_SEQUENCE_BUFFER`, integer, how close we should let memcache get to the current max allocated sequence number in `AtpSequence` before we allocate a new batch.
 Defaults to 100.
+* `DISABLE_GETREPO`, boolean (true if set to any value), whether to disable the `getRepo` XRPC call entirely for repos older than 12h.
+* `PROFILE_GETREPO`, boolean (true if set to any value), whether to record and log detailed timing for all parts of `getRepo` calls.

 <!-- Only used in app.py:
 * `REPO_DID`, repo user's DID, defaults to contents of `repo_did` file